ELAINNE1409/ElainneQA/docs/sprintA/user-stories.md

 ## US 011: Perform a logout

 As a user, I want to be able to logout of the forum website.

+## US 012: Delete a user

+As a user, I want to be able to delete my account.

+## US 013: Check personal account details

+As a user, I want to view my personal account details.